-Watermelon Rum Runner Cocktails are a fun twist on original rum runners and will become your new favorite summer drink!
-Featuring fresh watermelon juice and a variety of rum, this summer spirit is simple to make and will wow your guests each and every time you make them.
+Watermelon Rum Runners are a fun twist on original rum runners and will become your new favorite summer drink!
+Featuring fresh watermelon juice and a variety of rum, these watermelon rum drinks are simple to make and will wow your guests each and every time you make them.

 These Watermelon Rum Runners are amazing to bring along on those days and taste just as bright as a sunny southern summer day.